FlowFuse/flowfuse/docs/user/devices.md

 The next time the device calls home it will find it is no longer authorised and will stop and delete its local copy of the project it was running.

+## Running with no access to npmjs.org

+By default the Device Agent will try and download the correct version of Node-RED and any nodes required to run the Project Snapshot that is assigned to run on the device.

+If the device is being run on a offline network or security policies prevent the Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached set of modules.

+You can enable this mode by adding `moduleCache: true` to the `device.yml` file.
+This will cause the Device Agent to load the modules from the `module_cache` directory in the Device Agents Configuration directory as describe above.
+By default this will be `/opt/flowforge-device/module_cache`

+The easiest way to create the cache is to download the `package.json` for the Snapshot.
+This can be found in the 3 dots menu for the Snapshot on the Project's Snapshot page.

+Place this file in an empty directory on a machine with the same OS and architecture as the device and run `npm install`.
+This will create a `node_modules` directory which you should copy into `module_cache` director on the device.